RarelyCharlie/rarelycharlie.github.io/_draft/ghosts.md

  - Chatrooms should not be affected by any of this.

- - Listener-listener chats are proposed to be always in offline mode.
+ - Listener-listener chats are proposed to be always in messages mode.

  - Listeners sometimes abandon conversations in messages mode.
 No change in relation to this is being proposed.
 The member should report the listener in the normal way.

+ - Implications for listener training and support are a story for another day.